JS-2005/UCCD2063-Lab-Answer/README.md

 # UCCD2063-Lab-Answer
-This repository contains lab exercises answers for UCCD2063 Artificial Intelligence Techniques.
+This repository contains lab exercises answers for UCCD2063 Artificial Intelligence Techniques. <br>
-All answers are based on personal knowledges and perspectives.
+All answers are based on personal knowledges and perspectives. <br>
 Any improvements or corrections are welcomed and encouraged to comment out.

 ## Lab Tools / Environment Requirement